Introduction of Hu Lu Ba:Common Fenugreek Seed or Semen Trigonellae.

 (1).Trigonella foenum-graecum L.

-The plant is originating in the Mediterranean region and Asia, Fenugreek (Trigonella Foenum-graecum) is one of the oldest herbs.
-Its seeds were highly praised for their beneficial uses in Ancient Egypt and later among the Greeks and Romans.
+The plant originated in the Mediterranean region and Asia, Fenugreek (Trigonella Foenum-graecum) is one of the oldest herbs.
+Its seeds were highly praised for their beneficial uses in ancient Egypt and later among the Greeks and Romans.
 The seeds were also used to produce a yellow dye for coloring wool.
-As fenugreek spread around the Mediterranean, ancient physicians learned that its seeds contained a great deal of mucilage and when mixed with water provided many health benefits.
-The most common uses of fenugreek today are culinary, such as providing a maple flavor for confectionaries, an ingredient of curry powders, and as an enhancement for meats, poultry, and marinated vegetables.
+As fenugreek spread around the Mediterranean, ancient physicians learned that its seeds contained a great deal of mucilage and, when mixed with water, provided many health benefits.
+The most common uses of fenugreek today are culinary, such as providing a maple flavor for confectionaries, as an ingredient in curry powders, and as an enhancement for meats, poultry, and marinated vegetables.

-Characters of herbs: The seeds are slightly oblique square or rectangular, 3~4 mm long, 2~3 mm wide, and 2 mm thick.
-The surface is yellowish-green or yellowish-brown to reddish-brown, smooth.
-There is a deep oblique groove on both sides, and the hilum and micropyle can be seen at the junction of the two oblique grooves.
+yellow brown seeds of Common Fenugreek Seed in a pile Characters of herbs: The seeds are slightly rhombus or rectangular, one end is slightly pointed, 3~4 mm long, 2~3 mm wide, and about 2 mm thick.
+The surface is yellowish-green or fallow (yellowish-brown) to reddish-brown, pale brown, and smooth.
+There is a deep oblique groove on both sides, and the hilum is punctate, the hilum and micropyle are visible at the junction of the two grooves.
 The texture of the herb is firm and hard, not easily broken.
-The seed coat is thin, and there is a circle of endosperm in the longitudinal cross-section, after soaking in water, the endosperm is viscous, the cotyledons are slightly asymmetrical and pale yellow, and the radicle is curved, hypertrophic and long.
-The endosperm shares a large area on the cross-section, and there are 2 cotyledons, which are oblong with a round radicle at one end.
-The herb has a slight odor, the special aroma when crushed, it tastes mild and slightly bitter.
-The herb of better grade is big, full, and free of impurities.
+The seed coat is thin, and there is a circle of endosperm in the longitudinal cross-section, translucent, after soaking in water, the endosperm is glutinous, the 2 cotyledons are slightly asymmetrical and pale yellow (faint yellow), and the radicle is curved, hypertrophic and long.
+The endosperm shares a large area on the cross-section, and there are two cotyledons, which are oblong with a round radicle at one end.
+The herb has a slight odor, and a special aroma when crushed, it tastes mild and slightly bitter.
+The herb of a better grade is big, full, and free of impurities.

 Pharmacological actions: ①.anti-fertility and anti-androgenic effect; ②.antitumor effect; ③.lower the blood pressure of experimental animals, dilate coronary blood vessels, inhibit smooth muscle; ④.lowering blood sugar effect; ⑤.diuretic; ⑥.anti-inflammatory activity; ⑦.inhibit the growth of vaccinia virus; ⑧.cardiac stimulant; ⑨.antihypertensive effect.